 Throughout his 30+ year career, Dan Tyminski has left his mark in every corner of modern music.
-Tyminski’s voice famously accompanies George Clooney’s performance of the Stanley Brother's Classic song, “I’m A Man of Constant Sorrow,” in the film, Oh Brother, Where Art Thou.
-His vocal collaboration with with Swedish DJ Avicii on the song “Hey, Brother” was a global smash, having been streamed over 1 billion times to date.
+Tyminski’s voice famously accompanies George Clooney’s performance of the Stanley Brothers’ Classic song, “I’m A Man of Constant Sorrow,” in the film, Oh Brother, Where Art Thou and his vocal collaboration with Swedish DJ Avicii on the song “Hey, Brother” was a global smash, having been streamed over 1 billion times to date.

-Dan has been honored with 14 Grammy Awards from 18 nominations, was named Male Vocalist of the Year by the International Bluegrass Music Association four times and was recognized as 2004’s Male Vocalist of the Year by the Society for the Preservation of Bluegrass Music in America.
-Dan will be on tour with his bluegrass band throughout the coming months and will be releasing a new bluegrass album in early 2020.
+Dan has been honored with 14 Grammy Awards, was named Male Vocalist of the Year by the International Bluegrass Music Association 4x and was recognized as 2004’s Male Vocalist of the Year by the Society for the Preservation of Bluegrass Music in America.